andresdominguez/ddescriber/README.md

 # ddescriber

-The ddescriber for Jasmine is an idea plug-in to simplify unit testing in Jasmine (http://pivotal.github.com/jasmine/).
+The ddescriber for Jasmine is an idea plug-in to simplify unit testing in [Jasmine](http://pivotal.github.com/jasmine/).

 See a how-to video here: http://www.youtube.com/watch?v=xdSofu-lEMA